Yuffster/describe/README.md

 			total: 2,
 			results: {
-				"this test passed because its error is null": null, "this test failed because there's an error": [Error] }
+				"this test passed because its error is null": null, "this test failed because there's an error": "Error or message" }
 		}
 	}